 - New and improved free public multi-sport hard courts with LED sports lighting for community use which can be used for tennis, futsal, basketball, and more.

 Stage one is the construction of a Neighbourhood Standard playground in 2021-22 at Carlson Reserve, Clayton.
-This upgrade project is essential, as the current playspace is dated and requires an upgrade in order to create a space that is fit for purpose and relevant for the community.
+This upgrade project is essential and is currently taking place.

 Estimated cost: $450,000.